-The Master of Arts in Christian Education: Student Ministry (Youth and Collegiate) will engage student ministers in a contemporary study of student ministry in order to provide a practical educational base as well as a theological foundation and biblical leadership skills for effective transformational student ministry in the local church.
-This program consists of 15 hours of a core Master of Arts in Christian Education base with 6 hours of a core student ministry base along with an additional 21 hours of student ministry courses for a total of 42 hours.
+The DBU Master of Arts in Christian Education: Student Ministry (Youth and Collegiate) is designed to equip student ministers with the foundation and skills that will enable them to minister effectively to students and their families in contemporary cultural settings.
+The degree program engages student ministers in a contemporary study of student ministry in order to provide a practical educational base, as well as a theological foundation and biblical leadership skills for effective transformational student ministry in the local church.
+This program consists of 15 hours of a required Master of Arts in Christian Education core curriculum, 6 hours of student ministry core curriculum, along with an additional 21 hours of student ministry requirements for a total of 42 hours.